-Thanksgiving is one of those times that you could be really excited about—or you could be dreading.
+Thanksgiving, like most holidays, is one of those occasions where you might be really excited—or completely overwhelmed.
 Or maybe—both.
 Maybe you spend it with your family; maybe you spend it with your cat; or maybe you spend it with your friends.
 Similarly, we all have different perceptions of Thanksgiving, its origins, and what it really means.

 But there is one kind of collective understanding when it comes to this holiday—people are always talking about, you know, giving thanks.

 And if you do take part in this—giving thanks—there are limitless possibilities for how you do it.
 Maybe you go around the dinner table and talk about what you’re thankful for.
 Or maybe you call every person for whom you’re thankful.

 The thing is, giving thanks shouldn’t apply on this day and this day only.
 Practicing gratitude is a tool that can help every individual on this earth—and in so many ways.

 And we’re going to look at the “selfish” ways in which gratitude can be valuable.
 By selfish, I mean ways in which gratitude can help YOU.